 The archive of the Hellenic Folklore Research Centre contains a rich collection of holdings, which have been collected and added to since the late 19th century.
 It contains a great deal of folklore material in written form, both published and unpublished.
 It also holds musical recordings, photographs and film and video material that pertain to every aspect of folk culture regarding the material and spiritual life of the Greek people.

 Today the Hellenic Folklore Research Centre is better placed than ever to promote its permanent, fundamental aims and to respond to contemporary needs that arise as a result of changes in academic thinking over time.
 Such changes include contemporary academic trends that favour rapprochement and communication among the academic disciplines of folklore, ethnology and social anthropology.
-Thanks to assistance afforded by various European Union programmes over the past decade, the Centre is also better placed than ever to preserve and digitise its collection of valuable material.
-Its physically surroundings have also been considerably upgraded, as it is now housed in an elegant Neoclassical building in the centre of Athens, the gift of the Foundation Lilian Voudouri.
+Thanks to assistance afforded by various European Union programmes and national funding, the Centre is also better placed than ever to preserve and digitise its collection of valuable material.
+Its physically surroundings have also been considerably upgraded, as it is now housed, in 2002 in an elegant Neoclassical building in the centre of Athens, the gift of the Foundation Lilian Voudouri.